sebhildebrandt/http-graceful-shutdown/README.md

 - tracks all connections
 - stops the server from accepting new connections on shutdown
-- graceful communication to all connected clients of server intention to shutdown
+- graceful communication to all connected clients of server intention to shut down
 - immediately destroys all sockets without an attached HTTP request
 - properly handles all HTTP and HTTPS connections
 - possibility to define cleanup functions (e.g. closing DB connections)
 - preShutdown function if you need to have all HTTP sockets available and untouched
 - choose between shutting down by function call or triggered by SIGINT, SIGTERM, ...
-- choose between final forcefull process termination node.js (process.exit) or clearing event loop (options).
+- choose between final forceful process termination node.js (process.exit) or clearing event loop (options).

 ## Quick Start